Hi my name is Lauren; I am an Admin Professional by day, and a food blogger and writer by night.

 The Casual Bits

-Having now lived in Devon for 9 years, adventure and food are firm subjects on the weekend itinerary with my husband and ‘mini-chef’ 11 year old son – we even have an in-car fridge for impromptu purchases!
+Having now lived in Devon for 9 years, adventure and food are firm subjects on the weekend itinerary with my husband and ‘mini-chef’ 12 year old son.
 I love a good strong coffee, am a gin convert and am also on a Devon Wine Mission.
-I enjoy the beach in all seasons, sea dipping all year round, and indulge in (read as slightly addicted to) amateur photography using my Samsung smartphone, which I proudly use for all my food photography.
+I enjoy the beach in all seasons, sea dipping all year round, and indulge in (read as slightly addicted to) amateur photography using my Samsung smartphone, which I proudly use for all my photography.

 If you want to get in touch, please contact me.